Marketing automation : sales must become smarter

 New technologies such as Big Data and AI help companies create a better customer experience.
 How to best implement the technologies for distribution and marketing automation?
 How to avoid increasing the number of campaigns while impact is absent?

-In this expert note, Jean-Jacques Pittet – Head of Business Consulting and Bertil Maire – Head of Customer interaction management at ELCA describe the impact of new technologies such as Big Data and AI in marketing automation to help companies create a better customer experience.
+In this expert note Bertil Maire, Head of Customer interaction management at ELCA, describes the impact of new technologies such as Big Data and AI in marketing automation to help companies create a better customer experience.

 Three central questions need to be addressed to ensure the success of marketing automation using AI or other technologies: What is the biggest challenge for your company, your distribution organization or your customer relationship team – and can automation really help them?
 Which methods, data and technologies do you need?
 Have you established the basic prerequisites for the deployment of these technologies?